How to Close a Sale: Data-Backed Techniques

-So, you’ve carefully and thoughtfully walked your prospect through the sales process, and you’re now at the final stage: the close.
+So, you’ve carefully and thoughtfully walked your prospect through the sales process.
+You successfully handled objections, follow-ups, meetings, and you’re now at the final stage: the close.

 This is a stage that even the most experienced salespeople struggle with.
 And the reality is that the likelihood of a successful close holds a lot of factors that root back to stage one.

 Let’s take a look.
 Below, we look at original sales closing data, tips for leading up to the close, and sales closing techniques that hold value in 2021.

 - Using Data to Perfect Your Closing Process

 - The Secret to Close a Sale Every Time

 - Number of Stakeholders & Activity vs. MRR